Articles and links about and by Larry Loyie — great material for school projects about Larry Loyie

 My first chapter book, Goodbye Buffalo Bay (Theytus), was published in 2008.
 I wrote about my last year at residential school, and moving on at 13 years of age as a youth worker.
 This book has now (2012) been reprinted many times and is a popular choice for novel study from grades 6 and up.
 My goal was to write truthfully, with drama, insight and humour about these tumultuous years.
 The overall effect is hopeful, the ending suggestive of a positive future.

 For those of you who have read or seen my play Ora Pro Nobis, Pray for Us, you will recognize several scenes from the play which I added to Goodbye Buffalo Bay.
-My play was published in Two Plays About Residential School, along with the moving play The Strength of Indian Women by Vera Manuel.
+(Note: In 2018, Larry’s play was re-published in Two Plays About Residential School, along with the moving play The Strength of Indian Women by Vera Manuel.)
 My dear friend and colleague Vera Manuel passed away in 2010.
 Just as mine reflects the boys’ reality, Vera’s reflects the girls’ reality and the aftermath effect on those who followed the survivors in a family.

 As of Summer 2012, Constance Brissenden and I have six projects on the go, including The Moon Speaks Cree (Theytus, Fall 2012).
 The Moon Speaks Cree will include illustrations by Bill Cohen, an Okanagan First Nations artist from Vernon, BC.
 Chronologically, the book (68 pages) is the first in the Lawrence Series, followed by When the Spirits Dance, As Long as the Rivers Flow and Goodbye Buffalo Bay.
 In The Moon Speaks Cree, Lawrence and his sisters enjoy the adventures of a northern winter while living a traditional mid-1940s childhood.
 They learn the ways of survival from their parents and elders.
 As with my other books in the Lawrence Series, the pressures of change are felt.
 I’m proud of the story and look forward to sharing it with you, the readers.